embrace-io/embrace-docs/docs/data-destinations/new-relic-setup.md

 ## Prerequisites

-- active New Relic account
+- Active New Relic account

 To initiate the integration, you'll need to share your New Relic API Key and your New Relic Region with an Embrace onboarding specialist.